-Description: Regular digital newsletters are sent to end users informing them about the status of the projects within AMBER.
-These are issued at least twice a year and distributed to partners, key regional coordinators, contacts, contributors and other parties who subscribe by registering online.
-The partners further circulate the letters within their networks.
-The newsletters are also available online on the AMBER website at https://amber.international/newsletters, and are posted on social media channels.
-In each newsletter, there is a summary of events, a work package in the spotlight, upcoming events and news from partners, including progress and achievements.
-A professional emailing solution (for example.
-Mailchimp) will is used to ensure the best delivery rate.
+Description: Regular digital newsletters will be sent to end users informing them about the status of the projects within AMBER.
+These will be issued at least twice a year and distributed to partners, key regional coordinators, contacts, contributors and other parties who subscribe by registering online.
+The partners will further circulate the letters within their networks.
+This will also be available online on the website and posted on social media channels.
+In each newsletter, there will be a summary of events, a work package in the spotlight, upcoming events and news from partners, including progress and achievements.
+A professional emailing solution (e.g. Mailchimp) will be used to ensure the best delivery rate.
 Target groups will be segmented, and regular analysis will be driven on newsletter results (opens and clicks) to optimise the impact.
 After sending the newsletter it will also be made available on the AMBER website as download in pdf format.
 The schedule for the AMBER newsletters is shown in Table 10 below.
+All newsletters are available on the project website at https://amber.international/newsletters/.